cybergeekgyan/Delhi-Pollution-Data-using-Remote-Sensing/README.md

-## Project Title: An Analysis of Delhi NCR Air Pollution Data Using Remote Sensing
+## An Analysis of Delhi NCR Air Pollution Data Using Remote Sensing

 ## Research Questions: